Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor-es/chatgpt/Readme.md

 GPT 4o

 > I have the paid version of ChatGPT.
-GPT4o is faster than the o1 reasoning models and o1 has daily use limit.

 ## Prompting Guides